artem-shorokhov/casa/README.md

 - Square area around 10 sqm.

+### Gym

 ### Hallway

 ### Stairs

-- Can be placed in the middle of the house like piece of art.
+- Can be placed in the middle of the house like a piece of art.